Is European Union and Schengen Area the same?

 Schengen Visa

 Citizens of the Schengen area countries are free to move around other Schengen areas without a visa.
 Moreover, some countries like USA, Canada, UK, etc. are eligible for visa waiver to visit the Schengen areas.
 However, if you belong to a country that is not eligible for visa waiver, you would have to get a Schengen visa to visit any of these countries.
 The best part is you only need a single visa to visit these 26 countries, and you would have to undergo border check and control only at the entry port, i.e. the first country you are visiting in the Schengen area.
 Apart from the 26 countries, the Schengen visa gives you the chance to visit 3 microstates like Vatican City, Monaco, and San Marino.
-Apart from the countries of the Schengen area, a multiple-entry Schengen visa allows you to visit a few non-Schengen countries for a short period of time (2 weeks).
-These countries include:- Albania

 - Antigua and Barbuda